andrewpblee/portfolio/src/project-pages/pokemon-invasion.md

 ---
-slug: '/projects/pokemon-invasion-game'
+slug: "/projects/pokemon-invasion-game"
-title: 'Pokemon Invasion'
+title: "Pokemon Invasion"
 languages: python
-bio: "A \"Space Invaders\" clone, with Pokemon!"
+bio: 'A "Space Invaders" clone, with Pokemon!'
 ---

 #Pokemon Invasion<span>.</span>
-This project came from a tutorial in _Python Crash Course_
+This project originally came from a tutorial in _Python Crash Course_, which I've elaborated on to make a _Pokemon_ version.